GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 ### NGFW Enterprise - sample TLS configurations

-This is a sample configuration that creates a CA and a trust config, both for dev and prod, for NGFW Enterprise.
+This is a minimal configuration that creates a CAs for each environment and enables TLS inspection policies for NGFW Enterprise.

 ```tfvars
 cas_configs = {